 - Reserve accommodation – Students can apply for on campus accommodation or choose to live in private accommodation off campus.
 Further information is available on the Accommodation page.
 Once you have been issued with a UL student ID number you are eligible to apply for on-campus accommodation.
 ID numbers are issued with your offer letters.

 - Select provisional modules.
 Students can download a copy of the ECTS booklet, which contains descriptions of all available modules.
 Students will need to select their modules in conjunction with the Academic Coordinators at their home university.

 - Book flights to arrive at UL in time for Orientation Week.
 This is a two-day programme that takes place before week 1.

 We provide complimentary airport collection on Monday and Tuesday of orientation week.

 Monday 15th and Tuesday 16th January 2018 for students beginning studies in the spring.
-We will be in email contact closer to the start of the semester with information on how to sign up for airport collection.

 Immigration and Medical Insurance Information